-- ♣ Published single equality scheme for the period 2011-2014 Though this is no longer required this action was fulfilled to ensure compliance during this time. - ♣ Published workforce equality analysis report for each year commencing year ending 2012 on 31/1/13, and have continuously done so per annum, data will be published for 2016 on 31/1/2017. - ♣ Attained an achieving grade in 11 and 1 of excelling of 18 EDS2 outcomes in 2016 assessments. - Established a new Disability Equality Group in 2013 with extensive disability group stakeholder membership and Health Watch involvement - Published the inaugural four year equality strategy for 2013-2017 and will publish a new 4 year strategy in the first quarter of 2017 to cover 2017-2021. - Developed a new Equality Analysis toolkit to replace the equality impact assessment tool - Secured a DH Capital bid to set up a dementia ward and related services, Dementia Ward opened in May 2014. - Formulated a Dementia strategy and affiliated work groups, projects and Forget Me Not wristband identification programme and NCFE Dementia qualification for all staff - Formulated the inaugural Carers Strategy in partnership with the two borough Carer organisations WIRED and Halton Carers Centre and have initiated a single point learning training programme in all clinical areas, to raise staff awareness and promote Carer inclusivity at all stages of the care pathway along with the introduction of Carer Champions and various initiative's to ensure Carer support is accessible from stakeholder charities - ♣ Put Carers firmly on the staff agenda by the introduction of 'Carer Champions' on wards to give information and make referrals to Carer Support organisations. - Committed a hospital space close to wards for WIRED and Halton Carers Centre to be accessible for visitors
+- Published workforce equality analysis report for each year commencing year 31/1/13, and have continuously done so per annum. - Attained an achieving grade in 10 and 2 of excelling of 18 EDS2 outcomes in 2017 assessments. - Established a new Disability Equality Group in 2013 with extensive disability group stakeholder membership and Health Watch involvement. - Ran staff focus groups to examine staff experience of disabled and BAME staff groups in 2016 and 2017. - Published the inaugural four year equality strategy for 2013-2017 and will publish a new 3 year strategy in 2018 to cover 2018-2021. - Developed a new equality impact assessment tool - Secured a DH Capital bid to set up a dementia ward and related services, Dementia Ward opened in May 2014. - Formulated a Dementia strategy and affiliated work groups, projects and Forget Me Not wristband identification programme and NCFE Dementia qualification for all staff - Formulated the inaugural Carers Strategy in partnership with the two borough Carer organisations WIRED and Halton Carers Centre and have initiated a single point learning training programme in all clinical areas, to raise staff awareness and promote Carer inclusivity at all stages of the care pathway along with the introduction of Carer Champions and various initiative's to ensure Carer support is accessible from stakeholder charities - Put Carers firmly on the staff agenda by the introduction of 'Carer Champions' on wards to give information and make referrals to Carer Support organisations. - Committed a hospital space close to wards for WIRED and Halton Carers Centre to be accessible for visitors and staff - Continuous interpretation and translation service to support minority communities and disabled patients - Participated in National Day of Remembrance for staff and patients across the Trust for victims of Honour Crime in 2016 and 2017, including external speakers from the Forced Marriage Unit. - Warrington and Halton Hospitals are members of the Warrington Hate Crime Committee and held staff awareness events throughout Hate Crime Awareness Week 2016 including presentations from Cheshire Police.

-- Continuous interpretation and translation service to support minority communities and disabled patients - ♣ Developed a standard operating policy in partnership with two local Deaf associations, to improve access to British Sign Language interpretation provision in outpatient and unscheduled care - ♣ Held a week of remembrance for staff and patients across the Trust for the victims of Honour Crime in 2016, including external speakers from the Forced Marriage Unit. - ➡ Warrington and Halton Hospitals are members of the Warrington Hate Crime Committee and held staff awareness events throughout Hate Crime Awareness Week 2016 including presentations from Cheshire Police. - Annual participation in the international Disability Awareness Day event in Warrington - ♣ Faith and Culture guide formulated to support staff knowledge in Inpatient care and details added to the hospital bedside booklet to inform patients on the services of the Spiritual Care Team - ♣ Initiatives to improve the patient experience of the homeless including the introduction of a clothing bank for use at patient discharge
+- Annual sponsorship of the international Disability Awareness Day event in Warrington - Faith and Culture guide formulated to support staff knowledge in Inpatient care and details added to the hospital bedside booklet to inform patients on the services of the Spiritual Care Team - Initiatives to improve the patient experience of the homeless including the introduction of a clothing bank for use at patient discharge - Promotion of the 'This is Me' booklet